Corporate Governance

 Compliance

 The Board aims to meet with its shareholders periodically.
-For those shareholders who cannot meet in person, the Board communicates via various means, including RNS announcements and web-site updates, all of which are published in the PLC section of the Group’s website.
+For those shareholders who cannot meet in person, the Board communicates via various means, including RNS announcements and website updates, all of which are published in the PLC section of the Group’s website.

 The Board is aware of the need to protect the interests of minority shareholders and balancing these interests with those of any more substantial shareholders.
+For further information relating to shareholder relations, see QCA Principle 10 below.

 Application

 Feedback is an essential part of all control mechanisms.
-Systems need to be in place to solicit, consider and act on feedback from all stakeholder groups.
+Systems need to be in place to solicit, consider and act on feedback from all stakeholders.

 Compliance